Rebuild an on-premises application in Azure

 They add a new collection to the database, with default capacity and throughput.

-They note the connection information for the database, for future reference.
+They note the connection information for the database for future reference.

-Provision Computer Vision
+Provision the Computer Vision API

 They save the connection settings for the API to a text file for later reference.

 Figure 49: Saving the API connection settings.